+Psychoeducation appeared over 100 years ago, but the term was popularized in 1980 by C.M.
+Anderson.
 Today, psychoeducation is a standard part of treatment for nearly every type of mental health disorder.
-What has this term come to mean, and why is it such an important part of treatment?
+What has this term come to mean?
+Why is it such an important part of treatment?
 The best way to learn more about it is to start with a simple and concise definition.

-Psychoeducation is a means of providing people being treated for mental conditions with information about the causes, symptoms, prognosis, and treatments of their diagnosed condition.
-If you engage in psychoeducation as a learner, you can find out not only what to expect, but what you can do or avoid to improve your condition.
+Psychoeducation provides people with mental health conditions information about the causes, symptoms, prognosis, and treatments of their diagnosed condition.
+If you engage in psychoeducation as a learner, you can find out what to expect, what you can do, and how to improve your condition.

 Who Facilitates Psychoeducation?